 The SVIP is funded entirely by the participating tech companies.

-No. The SVIP is a one year (or 18-month) long program.
-We’ve found that it takes a number of months for SVIP participants to learn the ropes and really be useful to their company.
-This means that short term internships aren't feasible.
+No. The SVIP is a one year (or 18-month) long program beginning in September of each year.
+We’ve found that it takes a number of months for SVIP participants to learn the ropes and provide value to their company.
+Shorter term internships aren't feasible.

-The majority of the SVIP participant's day-to-day experience is in the trenches, working in their placement company, learning about commercial coding and how people within these companies think about business.
-Augmenting the day-to-day experience are regular 'Meet the Entrepreneur' and 'Hackathon' events.
-'Meet the Entrepreneur' is an opportunity to meet and learn about the personal success stories of entrepreneurs and venture capitalists.
-The Hackathons are a sequential set of themed workshops which aim to take the SVIP participants through the company formation process from idea to initial product creation.
+The majority of SVIP participant's day-to-day experience is in the trenches, working at their host startup, learning through professional coding and how people within these startups think about business decisions.
+Augmenting the day-to-day experience are regular Meet the Entrepreneur and Hackathon events.
+Meet the Entrepreneur events provide opportunities to meet and learn from the personal success stories of entrepreneurs and venture capitalists.
+Our Hackathons are a sequential set of themed workshops which aim to take the SVIP participants through the company formation process from idea to Minimum Viable Product.

 The SVIP looks for technically strong candidates who will thrive in a fast paced work environment.
 Startups are a unique place to work, with each day hosting a variety of business and technical challenges which our SVIP interns will need to be able to solve through creative and entrepreneurial means.